 Not just anyone can get a business plan.
 AT&T requires that you actually have a business account with AT&T. Setting up a business account can be done at any AT&T store or by calling the business sales division at 866-429-7222.
 This cannot be done online.

-For info on all of AT&T's direct postpaid options, see our guide:
+For info on AT&T's direct consumer postpaid options, see our guide:

 AT&T Unlimited Business Smartphone Plans